ESIPFed/data-help-desk/docs/for_organizers/what_you_need/desk_content.md

 having a service **year-round** where scientists can ask data management questions, similar to library services.
-This could involve a database of expert contacts. - **Findings from the Data Help Desk** can be disseminated through webinars and reports to data-related communities. - The **virtual resource gallery** can serve as an archive of helpful materials.
+This could involve a database of expert contacts. - **Findings from the Data Help Desk** can be disseminated through webinars and reports to data-related communities. - The **resource gallery** can serve as an archive of helpful materials.
 However, organizers should consider how to best present and curate this growing collection to ensure navigability.